LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 BPC-157 Tendon Fibroblast and Growth Factor Research

-In vitro studies using rat Achilles tendon fibroblasts demonstrated that BPC-157 modulates growth hormone receptor (GHR) expression in a time-dependent manner.
+In vitro studies using rat Achilles tendon fibroblasts demonstrated that BPC-157 modulates GHR expression in a time-dependent manner.
 At concentrations of 1–100 ng/mL, the peptide altered GHR mRNA levels and downstream signaling through JAK2/STAT pathways.
 Separate studies in tendon explant models showed BPC-157 influenced type I collagen expression and tendon fibroblast migration rates.

-Chang CH et al. “Pentadecapeptide BPC 157 enhances the growth hormone receptor expression in tendon fibroblasts.”
+Chang CH et al. “Pentadecapeptide BPC 157 enhances the GHR expression in tendon fibroblasts.”
 Molecules.
 2014.
 PubMed

 Thymosin Beta-4 Actin-Binding and Cell Migration